ksu-cs-cc/ksu-cs-cc.github.io/content/3-boolean-logic/04-worked-example-slides.md

 ---

 <section>
-  <p>A program should turn the lights on if the light switch in the room is in the “ON” position.
-Similarly, it should turn on the lights if it detects there are people in the room using a motion sensor, regardless of whether the light switch is “ON” or "OFF".
+  <p>A program should turn the lights on if the light switch in the room is in the "ON" position.
+Similarly, it should turn on the lights if it detects there are people in the room using a motion sensor, regardless of whether the light switch is "ON" or "OFF".
 However, it should respect a master switch, such that if the master switch is off, the lights can not be turned on at all.<p>
 </section>
 <section>
 	<table class="reveal" style="font-size: 0.8em">